Nadia Reid Album Reviews

 Out Of My Province

-2020, 8/10
+2020, 7.5/10

 Nadia Reid named her third album for a quote from New Zealand author Janet Frame, known for the biographical film An Angel at My Table.
-Out Of My Province is a fitting title – Reid ended up recording in Richmond, Virginia.
+Out Of My Province is a fitting title – Reid recorded it in Richmond, Virginia.
 Her co-producer is Spacebomb’s Matthew E. White, who’s worked with Natalie Prass and Sharon Van Etten.
-He allows Reid access to a much wider range of textures than before.
-Out of My Province sometimes feels like a compromise – like an audition tape for NPR’s Tiny Desk Concert – and Reid sacrifices some of the intimacy that characterised her previous records.

-Sometimes the fuller arrangements work; the horn flourishes on ‘High & Lonely’ add another dimension.
+Sometimes the fuller arrangements work – the horn flourishes on ‘High & Lonely’ add another dimension.
 On the other hand, tunes like ‘Oh Canada’ and ‘The Future’ are too slick to allow Reid’s personality to shine through.
 My favourite track is the opening ‘All Of My Love’, which supports a pretty tune with a classy countrified arrangement, while the simpler arrangements on tracks like ‘Who Is Protecting Me’ allow Reid space to breathe.
-Reid’s voice remains a major asset, and it shines with the fuller arrangements.
+Reid’s voice remains a major asset, and shines with the fuller arrangements.
 Guitarist Sam Taylor is still present, and gives Reid’s music some edge when he’s utilised, but Out Of My Province is too tame overall.

 Out Of My Province successfully expands the scope of Reid’s music, but it doesn’t quite capture enough of her unique personality; hopefully her next release can do both.

-Five Favourite Nadia Reid Songs
+10 Best Nadia Reid Songs

 Richard